fferegrino/CharpHat/README.md

-Put a cool C# cap on top of your head
+Put a cool C# cap on top of your head as in [this](http://i.imgur.com/sahOBZ6.jpg) picture.
-(I still don't know how am I going to do this but...)